 And on and on.
 Review, read, recite, repeat.
-If you repeat a verse by memory once a day for 100 days it will be in your permanent long-term memory.
+If you repeat a verse by memory once a day for one hundred days, it will be in your permanent long-term memory.

 If you want to know how to sustain a habit of reviewing, Andrew Davis has a 30-page book on how to do this (only $0.99 on Kindle!).

 You can do this!
 You really can!
 And you should.
 Memorizing big chunks of Scripture is not as hard as you think and will be one of the best investments of your life for the ten reasons listed above and more.
 You will not regret it.